dmattek/shiny-timecourse-inspector/README.md

 For new R users, once you have installed R, we recommend to use R from Rstudio.
 It provides an excellent programming interface and makes it slightly easier to run TCI in a click!
 Instructions for installation can be found on the [Rstudio website](https://rstudio.com/).

 #### Install and Start the App
-First download get the latest version of the app directly from the [GitHub repository](https://github.com/dmattek/shiny-timecourse-inspector)(green button "Clone or download", download as zip).
+First, download the latest version of the app directly from the [GitHub repository](https://github.com/dmattek/shiny-timecourse-inspector)(green button *Clone or download*, download as zip).
 Unzip the folder and place it in your favorite location.

-If you have installed RStudio, launch it and go to File -> Open Project.
+If you have installed RStudio, launch it and go to *File -> Open Project*.
 In the contextual menu navigate to the location where you placed the app and open the file `tcourse-inspector.Rproj`.
 This will load the app in the current Rstudio session, what makes it very easy to use.
-To start the app, open the `server.R` or the `ui.R` file in the Rstudio session, then click "Run App" button with green triangle in the upper right corner of the window with code open.
+To start the app, open the `server.R` or the `ui.R` file in the Rstudio session, then click the *Run App* button with a green triangle in the upper right corner of the window with code open.

-If you did not install Rstudio, or do not wish to use it, you can also start TCI directly from the command line with:
+If you did not install Rstudio, or do not wish to use it, you can also start TCI directly from your OS's command line with:
 ```
 R -e "shiny::runApp('path-to-application-folder')"
 ```
+In this case, open your web browser and point to the address given by the output of that command.

 ### Running the app directly from GitHub
 If you have already an R installation with `shiny` installed you can also run the two following lines in your R console to get immediatly started with a temporary copy of the app: